2016 NFL draft: Player selections

 Quarterbacks Jared Goff and Carson Wentz, taken as the top two picks in the draft, both made the Pro Bowl and helped both of their initial teams to Super Bowl appearances.
 However, both have since been traded.

-First-round running back Ezekiel Elliott, taken 4th overall by Dallas, is a three-time Pro-Bowler, two-time All-Pro, and has twice led the league in rushing.
+First-round running back Ezekiel Elliott, taken 4th overall by Dallas, is a three-time Pro-Bowler, two-time All-Pro and two-time rushing leader.

 Joey Bosa, selected third overall by San Diego, was the NFL Defensive Rookie of the Year in his first season and has been selected to the Pro Bowl five times.

 Defensive tackles Kenny Clark (27th overall by Green Bay) and Chris Jones (37th overall by Kansas City) have been named to multiple Pro Bowls.

-Second round pick Derrick Henry, taken 45th overall by Tennessee, has broken multiple rushing records and is one of eight members of the 2,000-yard club.
+Second-round pick Derrick Henry, taken 45th overall by Tennessee, has broken multiple rushing records and is one of nine members of the 2,000-yard club.

-Michael Thomas (top, 47th pick overall by New Orleans) set the record for most receptions by a wide receiver in a single season in 2019, while Tyreek Hill (bottom, 165th selection overall by Kansas City) has been named to six Pro Bowls and the NFL 2010s All-Decade Team.
+Michael Thomas (top, 47th overall pick by New Orleans) set the record for most receptions by a wide receiver in a single season in 2019, while Tyreek Hill (bottom, 165th selection overall by Kansas City) has been named to six Pro Bowls and the NFL 2010s All-Decade Team.

 Dak Prescott, a fourth-round pick by Dallas, became the team's starting quarterback in 2016 and won the NFL Offensive Rookie of the Year Award later in the year.